GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 The data used in these lessons is a smaller, four-year subset and has had changes made for training purposes.
 It is accessbile via [Griffith University’s Research Storage Space](https://research-storage.griffith.edu.au/).

 {% capture text %}
-- Download the `QLDtrafficAccidentsOpenDataVer1.csv` dataset from [website](https://research-storage.griffith.edu.au/owncloud/index.php/s/NphyCS2OvSIZe8E)
+- Download the `QLDtrafficAccidentsOpenDataVer1.csv` dataset from [here](https://research-storage.griffith.edu.au/owncloud/index.php/s/NphyCS2OvSIZe8E)
 - to your `Downloads` folder.
-We will then import that data into OpenRefine.
+We will then import the data into OpenRefine.

-Alternately, when you launch OpenRefine in the Create lesson, you can import the data directly from a Web address using this link [https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv](https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv){% endcapture %}
+Alternately, when you launch OpenRefine in the *Create* lesson, import the data directly from a Web address using this link [https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv](https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv){% endcapture %}
 {% include card.md header="Download workshop data" text=text %}

 -----